Skip to content

 5. On the left side, find the Secrets and variables dropdown and choose Actions

-• After you select on Actions, your screen should look like the graphic below
+• After you select Actions, your screen should look like the graphic below

 action secrets and variables screen

-6. Tap on the green button at the top right of your screen labeled New repository secret (refer to the graphic above where the button is highlighted)
+1. Tap on the green button at the top right of your screen labeled New repository secret (highlighted above)

-• A new dialog screen appears as shown in the graphic below
+• A new screen appears as shown in the first graphic below

-• In the Name * box where it says YOUR_SECRET_NAME, you will click in the box and paste one of the 6 secret names, as directed in Enter Each Secret
+• Under Name *, click on YOUR_SECRET_NAME and paste one of the 6 secret names, as directed in Enter Each Secret

-• In the Secret * box, you will click in the box and paste the value for that secret
+• Click inside the Secret * box and paste the value for that secret

 • Once you click on Add Secret, the secret will be added